 Typically, essential oil diffusers are cheaply made, in tacky looking plastic.
 And while this allows these companies to keep their costs down, if you're going to be using your diffuser regularly, you don't want an ugly plastic device taking up space on your counter or dresser.

 The Vitruvi Stone diffuser completely overwrites the notion that diffusers can't be functional and aesthetically pleasing.
-But as we all know, looks aren't everything, so how does the Vitruvi actually perform and diffuse aroma?
-In this review we'll dissect it and see if it's really worth the steeper price tag.
+But as we all know, looks aren't everything, so how does the Vitruvi stone diffuser actually perform and diffuse aroma?
+In this review we'll dissect this essential oil diffuser and see if it's really worth the steeper price tag.

 The ceramic doesn't just look great, but adds some functionality too - since it's actually quite heavy, it makes the diffuser quite difficult to tip over.
-Some cheaper plastic models are easy to tip and spill if you bump into it by accident.
-But, the wider base and weight of the ceramic adds stability avoiding this.
+Some cheaper essential oil diffusers are just made from cheap plastic, and are easy to tip and spill if you bump into it by accident.
+But, the wider base and weight of the ceramic adds stability making the Vitruvi stone diffuser safe to use around the house.

 Another nice feature we appreciate - the power cord is plugged into the device underneath and the cord spills out subtly between the feet and the surface it sits on.
 It might seem like a silly detail, but it's something we always look for as it shows thoughtfulness by the designers.